Bergman Draper Ladenburg Case Gets National Notice

 Hammett received his diagnosis of the disease 45 years after his exposure on board the SS Seattle.
 The passage of substantial periods of time between exposure and diagnosis is a common feature of this disease.

 Hammett sued the Columbia Steamship Company under the Jones Act and general maritime law.
 His allegations were that the shipping company failed to warn him of the dangers of asbestos and provide him with adequate protective equipment.

 Hammett also sued the Washington State Ferries, where he was a deckhand for 30 years after his work on the SS Seattle.
 He alleged similar claims, and settled with the WSF before trial for a confidential amount.

 The Columbia Steamship Company argued that Hammett’s exposure was too brief to have caused his disease.

 Despite the brief exposure time, the jury awarded Hammett 1.45 million dollars, allocating fault at 70 percent to the Columbia Steamship Company and 30 percent to Washington State Ferries.

 Sadly, Roger Hammett passed away from mesothelioma less than a year after the jury’s award.

-Allow Bergman Draper Oslund fight for you, or someone you love who has had life impacted by mesothelioma.
-Contact the best northwest mesothelioma firm to find out how you can achieve justice.
+Allow Bergman Draper Oslund Udo to fight for you, or someone you love who has had their life impacted by mesothelioma.
+Contact the best mesothelioma firm in the Northwest to find out how you can achieve justice.